$\infty$-Dold-Kan correspondence via representation theory: Universal tilting theory

-It is worth it to recall also that we refer to an object of $\cSp(B \times A\op)$ as \textbf{spectral bimodule}.
-Our aim in this section, is to apply a derivator enhancement of Rickard's result to the functor in \cref{mainthm}.
-In particular, we want to show that $G^n$ is equivalent to a functor whose components are canceling tensor products \ie for every $B \in \cCat$, we want an equivalence between $\D(A_n \times B)$ and $\D(A(n,2) \times B)$ whose form is the canceling tensor product by an object.
-We recall that an object in $\D(A(n,2) \times B)$ is an object in $\D(\tilde{A}(n,2) \times B)$ subject to some vanishing conditions (cf. Definition \ref{def:A(n,2)}).
-Thus, it comes naturally to search for a spectral bimodule in $\cSp(A(n,2) \times A_n\op)$.
-As it is proved and defined in \cite[Theorem~5.9]{gps:additivity}, the unit of the canceling tensor product is given by the \textbf{identity profunctor}
+Our goal in the present section is to apply a derivator enhancement of Rickard's result to the functor in \cref{mainthm}.
+In particular, we aim to show that $G^n$ is equivalent to a functor whose components are canceling tensor products.
+In other words, for every $B \in \cCat$, we aim to exhibit an equivalence between $\D(A_n \times B)$ and $\D(A(n,2) \times B)$ in the form of a canceling tensor product.
+Recall that an object in $\D(A(n,2) \times B)$ is an object in $\D(\tilde{A}(n,2) \times B)$ subject to some vanishing conditions (cf. Definition \ref{def:A(n,2)}).
+It is hence natural to look for a spectral bimodule in $\cSp(A(n,2) \times A_n\op)$.
+As proved and defined in \cite[Theorem~5.9]{gps:additivity}, the unit of the canceling tensor product is given by the \textbf{identity profunctor}